Final Fantasy VII: Legacy

 The game inspired an unofficial version for the NES by Chinese company Shenzhen Nanjing Technology.
 This port features the Final Fantasy VII game scaled back to 2D, with some of the side quests removed.

+The game also inspired a LittleBigPlanet fan remake by Jamie Colliver.
+Colliver's adaptation reimagines the entire original game as a platformer and was awarded two Guinness World Records in 2014, for the first complete Final Fantasy remake made in another video game and the first role-playing game remade in LittleBigPlanet.

 The game's popularity and open-ended nature also led director Kitase and scenario writer Nojima to establish a plot-related connection between Final Fantasy VII and Final Fantasy X-2.
-The character Shinra from Final Fantasy X-2 proposes the concept of extracting the life energy from within the planet Spira.
-Nojima has stated that Shinra and his proposal are a deliberate nod to the Shinra Company and that he envisioned the events of X-2 as a prequel to those in Final Fantasy VII.
+The character Shinra from X-2 proposes the concept of extracting the life energy from within the planet Spira.
+Nojima has stated that Shinra and his proposal are a deliberate nod to the Shinra Company and that he envisioned the events of Final Fantasy X-2 as a prequel to those in VII.
 The advances in technology used to create the FMV sequences and computer graphics for Final Fantasy VII allowed Sakaguchi to begin production on the first Final Fantasy film, Final Fantasy: The Spirits Within.
-The game introduced a particular aesthetic to the series—fantasy suffused with modern-to-advanced technology—that was explored further in Final Fantasy VIII, The Spirits Within, and XV.
+The game introduced a particular aesthetic to the series—fantasy suffused with modern-to-advanced technology—which was explored further in Final Fantasy VIII, The Spirits Within, and XV.
 Re-releases of Square games in Japan with bonus features would occur frequently after the release of Final Fantasy VII International.
-Later games that would be re-released as international versions include Final Fantasy X and other follow-ups from the franchise, as well as the Kingdom Hearts series.
+Later titles that would be re-released as international versions include Final Fantasy X and other follow-ups from the franchise, as well as the Kingdom Hearts series.